Otra

 cerca del mío.
 He contado esta historia

-tantas veces; algunas mujeres permanecen en un hombre;
+tantas veces; algunas mujeres permanecen en un

 su belleza, por supuesto, era increíble